 Pretzel is a 15 year old Grulla Paint gelding.
 He was rescued from the kill pen in 2015.
 He was extremely malnourished and suffering from mange and poor hooves, all due to neglect.
 Now fully rehabilitated, Pretzel is one of the most beautiful horses at the stables.
 He is a well-trained and well-behaved trail horse; we often use him for novice riders and children.
 Pretzel is a special pet of one of our young volunteers, who loves to braid his tail and ride him bareback as the lead horse on tours.

-RJ "Red Junior" is a 15.3 hand, 16 year old Sorrel gelding.
+RJ "Red Junior" is a 15.3 hand, 12 year old Chestnut/Sorrel gelding.
 He is a former endurance trail horse, who was sent to auction when his best endurance days were over.
 We successfully bid against a kill buyer to save RJ in February 2017.
 He is an absolutely outstanding trail horse: sure-footed, gentle, patient, with an easy gait.
 RJ quickly became everyone's favorite horse, whether young or old, or novice or experienced rider.
 RJ was diagnosed in early 2018 with Equine Protozoal Myeloencephalitis (EPM); he has been through 3 rounds of treatment and is presently symptom-free and improving, so we have high hopes for his full recovery.

 RJ would sure appreciate it if someone would sponsor his care.

 Sebastian is a 16 year old Tennessee Walker gelding.
 He was a starvation case when we rescued him in 2015.
 Now he is a happy, plump, healthy and fun-loving horse.
 Sebastian is always ready to play; we can't leave any tack near his stall.
 We believe he was in some kind of show or entertainment business in his earlier years because he loves to entertain both humans and horses.
 He is a solid trail horse for either adults or children.

 Sebastian is waiting for some kind soul to sponsor his care.